xfoa/spud/docs/protocol.md

 The server generates a self-signed Ed25519 certificate on first start and persists it to `~/.config/spud/cert.pem` and `key.pem`.
-The certificate's SHA-256 fingerprint is its identity.
+The certificate's SPKI (Subject Public Key Info) SHA-256 fingerprint is its identity.
+If x509 parsing fails, the full DER is hashed as a fallback.

 The client uses **trust on first use** (TOFU):